locationtech/udig-platform/docs/devel/en/CustomApplication/WhattoDoNext.rst

   it is even better then trying to use google or koders.

-* Add branding to the net.refractions.udig_tutorials.custom-feature feature.
+* Add branding to the org.locationtech.udig_tutorials.custom-feature feature.
 This is how you can get your organization's name included in the about box.